Bearizona: Animal conservation

 The park contains a pond with captured northern leopard frogs, which was created in partnership with federal and state agencies to provide a safe habitat for the recovering populations of the species.
 The zoo also rehabilitates and provides a habitat for animals that are unable to be re-released into the wild.
 Half of the animals are rescues.
 Water is reused often to conserve resources in the dry climate and scrap metal is repurposed into many structures.
 Some metal, especially shipping containers and RVs, came from the aftermath of the October 2010 Arizona tornado outbreak and hailstorm in Bellemont.

 Controversies

 In 2014, the People for the Ethical Treatment of Animals (PETA) reported that Bearizona was transferring some of its bear cubs to Oswald's Bear Ranch in Michigan, which has been known to violate animal welfare laws.
 Documents from the Arizona Game and Fish Department also revealed that the zoo had previously sent bears to similar, United States Department of Agriculture-cited, facilities in Minnesota and Texas.
+In March 2017, the park had to go on lockdown due to an armed suspect coming near the park.
+No one was injured.